 The Egnater Renegade 410 offers some really warm vintage sound and works for a variety of genres, while the 65 Watts make it suitable both for the practice room or the live stage.
 Plus if you feel you need some more watts, then you can always go for the equally great 100 Watt Egnater Tourmaster Series 4212.

 2. Bugera 333XL-212 120W 2×12 Tube Guitar Combo Amp

 This highly powerful 120 Watt hand-built tube amp comes with two 12” Bugera speakers and is driven by 4 x EL34 tubes.
 The amp has a 3 Channel design that include Crunch, Clean and Lead, along with a good quality integrated reverb with dedicated reverb control, giving you some great tone-shaping options.

-The 120 Watts make this amp a good option for the stage, and its relatively small cost, as well as not being too heavy to transport, makes it into a pretty good live gig amp.
+The 120 Watts make this amp a good option for the stage, and its relatively small cost, as well as not being too heavy to transport, makes it one of the best tube amps for a live gig.

 3. Orange Amplifiers AD Series AD30TC